lf-edge/ekuiper/docs/en_US/manager-ui/overview.md

 ![newStream](./resources/new_stream.png)

 As shown above, the "default" configuration group is used.
 Users can also write their own configuration according to their needs.
-The specific operation is to click `Source Configuration` on the page of creating a steam, and a dialog box will pop up as shown in the figure below.
-If the user enters the value of any configuration item here, the corresponding default configuration will be overwritten; if no value is entered, the default configuration value will be used.
+The specific operation is to click `Source Configuration` on the page of creating a steam, Jump to the configuration page, expand the type of configuration you need, and click the plus sign to create source config.

 ![sourceConf](./resources/source_conf.png)